genepattern/RandomForest/docs/tutorial.md

 ## Miscellaneous

-Future development ideas: Prediction on other user-input feature data
+Future development ideas:
+* Prediction on other user-input feature data
+* min_impurity_split implementation; no current documentation exists? only appears via module usage and not local cli (up-to-date)?

 ## License